 Aehr Receives $6.7 Million Order for FOX WaferPak Full Wafer Contactors to Support Production of Silicon Carbide Power Devices for Electric Vehicles

-/EIN News/ -- Fremont, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Aehr Test Systems (NASDAQ: AEHR), a worldwide supplier of semiconductor test and reliability qualification equipment, today announced it has received a $6.7 million order from its lead silicon carbide test and burn-in customer for multiple WaferPak™ full wafer Contactors to meet their increased production capacity needs for silicon carbide power semiconductors for the electric vehicle market.
+Fremont, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Aehr Test Systems AEHR, a worldwide supplier of semiconductor test and reliability qualification equipment, today announced it has received a $6.7 million order from its lead silicon carbide test and burn-in customer for multiple WaferPak™ full wafer Contactors to meet their increased production capacity needs for silicon carbide power semiconductors for the electric vehicle market.
 This customer is a leading Fortune 500 supplier of semiconductor devices with a significant customer base in the automotive semiconductor market.

 Gayn Erickson, President and CEO of Aehr Test Systems, commented, "We are excited about this customer's continued production ramp and new design wins using our wafer level test and burn-in systems and WaferPaks.
 This WaferPak order is about half of the total WaferPak Contactors needed for the FOX-XP™ wafer level test and burn-in systems previously ordered by this customer and announced in January.
 These WaferPaks are expected to be delivered beginning this current fiscal quarter and through our fiscal first quarter 2024 ending August 31, 2023.